xmlongan/ajdmom/docs/source/theory.rst

 * :math:`\lambda(\boldsymbol{x}) = l_0 + l_1\cdot \boldsymbol{x}`, for :math:`l=(l_0,l_1)\in \mathbb{R}\times\mathbb{R}^{n}`.

-Since AJD models mainly find applications in a range of financial asset valuation and econometric problems due to its tractability, we take Heston SV model and its AJD extensions as examples.
+Since AJD models mainly find applications in a range of financial asset valuation and econometric problems due to its tractability, we take the Heston SV model and its AJD extensions as examples.
 Under the settings of SV models, including the Heston one, only part of the state is observable because the other part of the state, i.e., volatility, is usually latent.
-The partially observed state is no longer Markovian and the tractability of Heston SV models has been limited to only having a closed-form conditional CF. However, we have found a recursive way to derive the moments and covariances in closed-form of the Heston SV models and its AJD extensions.
+The partially observed state is no longer Markovian and the tractability of the Heston SV models has been limited to only having a closed-form conditional :abbr:`CF(Characteristic Function)`.
+However, we have found a recursive way to derive the moments and covariances in closed-form of the Heston SV models and its AJD extensions.

-As a typical :abbr:`AJD(Affine Jump Diffusion)` process, Heston :abbr:`SV(Stochastic Volatility)` model is seen as a baseline model hereafter.
+As a typical :abbr:`AJD(Affine Jump Diffusion)` process, the Heston :abbr:`SV(Stochastic Volatility)` model is seen as a baseline model hereafter.
-And I will focus on derivation of this model's moments and covariances.
+And I will focus on the derivation of moments and covariances for this baseline model.

 Heston :abbr:`SV(Stochastic Volatility)` Model
 -----------------------------------------------